PDF version of this page

 It may be difficult for adults with ADHD to write down all of their expenses, but do the best you can.
 Try keeping track of expenses for one week or two weeks at first.
 Enlist the help of a spouse or a trusted friend in recording all your expenses to remind you if you forget.
 Try dictating them into your smart phone or send yourself an email to yourself to record your expenses.
 Even if you do not keep a perfect record of every expense, the records that you do collect will help you move forward in developing healthy money management habits.

-Plan for Expenses and Develop a Spending Plan
+Develop a Spending Plan

 One secret to healthy financial management is to plan for all expenses every single month.
 For instance, many people with ADHD have difficulty remembering that the insurance bill is due in 2 months so they impulsively spend or splurge on the latest electronic gadget or a vacation.
 The impulsive, live-in-the-moment lifestyle of the individual with ADHD makes it difficult to remember upcoming expenses.